aregtech/areg-sdk/README.md

 Often, the digital twin applications use client-server architecture, where the middleware server collects the data of external devices and the UI application virtualizes them.
 In such solutions, devices interact either through server or UI client applications.
 The event-driven and the service-oriented architecture, and the real-time communication of AREG framework is a good solution to develop digital twin applications to virtualize, monitor and control external devices, and immediately react to environment or device state change in real-time mode.
 External devices may also communicate without additional layers, which is an important factor for emergency, security and safety cases.

-#### Simulation and test automations
+#### Simulation and tests

-When hardware provisioning to all employees is impossible, testing and checking unexpected phenomena of rapidly changing software in a simulated environment can be the most rational solution.
-If unit tests are used by developers to test a small portion of code and they may contain bugs, the simulation is used by developers and testers to check functionality and stability of the system.
+When hardware provisioning to all employees is impossible, testing and checking unexpected phenomena of rapidly changing software in a simulated environment is the most rational solution.
+If unit tests are for testing a small portion of code and the tests may contain bugs, the simulation is used by developers and testers to check functionality and stability of the system.
 Simulations are portable and accessible to everyone, help to optimize solutions and avoid unnecessary risks.
 Projects using simulations are better prepared for remote work and easier to outsource.
 <br /><a href="/docs/img/software-layers.png"><img src="/docs/img/software-layers.png" alt="Software application 4 layers" style="width:70%;height:70%"/></a><br />
 The software components in applications normally are split into Data, Controller, Business and the optional Presentation layers.
 Distributed and service-oriented solution of AREG framework can ease system testing in a simulated environment, where the Simulation application provides an implementation of Data layer services, so that the rest of the application can be tested without any change.